journeadrien/scholar2sql/README.md

 ### 3- Literature review <u>with sources</u>:

 <details open>
-<summary>colapse</summary>
+<summary>collapse</summary>
 <figure markdown>
 <IMG src="images/literature_with_srouces.drawio.svg"  alt="Manual literature search" style="width:100%"/>
 <br/><br/>
 <figcaption>

-Scholar2sql extracts features from text with sources by: 1) using a [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation) architecture. (the best sections are found using a [bm25](https://www.luigisbox.com/search-glossary/bm25/#:~:text=BM25%2C%20or%20Best%20Match%2025,based%20on%20their%20relevance%20scores) algorithm.
+Scholar2sql extracts features from text with sources by: 1) using a [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation) architecture. (the best sections are found using a [bm25](https://www.luigisbox.com/search-glossary/bm25/#:~:text=BM25%2C%20or%20Best%20Match%2025,based%20on%20their%20relevance%20scores) algorithm.)
 2) Engineering the prompt by combining the best sections to a template (determined by the output features) and the examples (helping the model behavior).
-Finally ChatGPT fill the template using the informations from the sections with the help of the examples.</figcaption>
+Finally ChatGPT fills the template using the informations from the sections with the help of the examples.</figcaption>
 </figure>
 </details>
 <br/>